What is a Workflow? - Definition, Types, Examples - Overview

 Project Workflow

 Projects have a structured path similar to processes, but there may be more flexibility along the way.
 Think about releasing a new version of your website.
-You can predict with good accuracy the sequence of tasks required to complete the project.
+You can predict with reasonable accuracy the sequence of tasks required to complete the project.

-Most resources you’ll find online will only refer to workflows in the sense of process workflow, but the other two are just as important to consider as much of the work around the office falls into those two categories.
+Most resources you’ll find online will only refer to workflows in the sense of process workflow, but the other two are just as important to consider, as much of the work around the office falls into those two categories.

 Sequential Workflows